Amy Strother (INFP)

 During this time, Amy also founded Noelie Harmon, the Gulf Coast's first sustainable boutique.
 Each product was labeled locally made, eco-friendly, fair trade, or socially responsible.
 Open for ten years starting in 2008, Noelie Harmon championed local artists and brought iconic sustainable brands like TOMS and Klean Kanteen to Louisiana before any other southern store.

 But Amy's most meaningful work has always happened outside business hours.
 She served on boards for the American Heart Association, Greater Baton Rouge Boys & Girls Club, and Manship Theatre.
-She co-founded the Baton Rouge Green Crawl to promote sustainable transportation.
+She co-founded the Baton Rouge Green Crawl to promote sustainable consumerism.
 For five years, she led multiple committees for the Baton Rouge Blues Festival, overseeing art vendors, posters, merchandise, and interactive performances.

 Her most significant project was with O'Brien House, a recovery center where three of her family members sought refuge.
 As a board member, Amy spent years helping staff and clients build a storytelling program.
-In 2015, she founded an annual teen essay contest addressing Substance Use Disorder.
+In 2015, she founded an annual essay contest addressing Substance Use Disorder.
 The following year, she produced the first of four short documentaries about the opioid crisis—traditions that continue today.
 Through this work, Amy discovered storytelling's power as a healing tool and earned certifications as a Recovery Coach and Interventionist.

 In 2018, Amy sold Denicola's and launched Strother Co., a creative consulting company for small businesses and nonprofits.
 She revamped the Greater Baton Rouge Arts Council's city market, created a mobile app for a juried art show, erected a holiday pop-up shop, and provided marketing services to organizations including O'Brien House, Red Cake Events, and Louisiana Marathon.

 Then the pandemic happened.
 Amy and her husband Dave had been planning their move to Maine for years—Louisiana's weather and politics had become too much to tolerate.
-In March 2020, they packed their Jeep Grand Cherokee with hope, family, two dogs, and headed north.
+In March 2020, they packed their Jeep Grand Cherokee with hope, a family, two dogs, and headed north.